tasneemlabeeb/phishing-email-detection/README.md

-# 🔍 Phishing Email Detection using BERT
+# Phishing Email Detection using BERT

 An intelligent phishing email detection system using BERT (Bidirectional Encoder Representations from Transformers) to classify emails as legitimate or phishing with **95.6% accuracy**.

-## 📊 Project Overview
+## Project Overview

 With the rapid rise of AI-generated content, phishing emails have become more sophisticated and harder to detect through traditional methods.
-This project leverages a fine-tuned BERT model to analyze email content and distinguish between phishing and legitimate messages.
+This project leverages a BERT model to analyze email content and distinguish between phishing and legitimate messages.

-## 🎯 Model Performance
+## Model Performance

 - **Accuracy**: 95.6%
 - **Precision**: 99.2%
 - **Recall**: 92.4%
 - **F1 Score**: 95.7%

-## 🛠️ Technology Stack
+## Technology Stack

 - **Model**: BERT (bert-base-uncased)
 - **Framework**: PyTorch, Hugging Face Transformers